- Bad Boss: Imposter!Foster has no qualms about betraying his underlings if it benefits him.

 - Thunderbird 6 is an antique Tiger Moth biplane.
 It earned the name when it proved the only aircraft in the Tracy arsenal both light enough and slow enough to land on top of a distressed luxury zeppelin.

 - Circle of Shame: When Brains outlines his idea of building an airship, a roomful of air industry executives laugh at him.
-The film's DVD Commentary points out that, since all the characters are marionettes, lots of laughing puppet heads had to be constructed even though each of them would only appear in one shot.
+The film's DVD Commentary points out that, since all the characters are marionettes, lots of laughing puppet heads had to be constructed even though each of them would only appear in one shot."Sure, they laughed — and then they built it!"

 - Crowning Moment of Funny: When the tiny Tiger Moth taxis down the same runway usually used by the huge Thunderbird 2, the palm trees still lean out of the way!